What the literal fudgesicles! Where do I begin with this!?

 Lastly, we have the outro

-Sadly I don’t have anything to speak on this.
-I mean I did hear J-Hope on a vlive say it didn’t have any particular meaning behind it, so I don’t know what else I could add to it.
-All I can really say is that’s a chill song and I suppose I could also say the base part at 1:04 is sick.
-Other than that I don’t know. lol If you have any interesting thoughts on this one please share with me.
+Sadly I don’t have much new to add onto this.
+I mean I did hear J-Hope on a vlive say it didn’t have any particular meaning behind it, so again I don’t know what else I could add to it.
+All I can really say is that it’s a chill song, it gets across a more generalized sad emotion without a doubt, and I suppose I could also say the base part at 1:04 is sick.
+Other than that I don’t know. lol If you have any deeper/interesting thoughts on this one please share with me.

 And so there you go, those were all my thoughts.
 Feels good to finally share and put them out there for you. 🙂 Please don’t be shy and share some of yours too whether you agree or disagree.
 At the least let me know what your personal fave track was.
 Did you like the “dirtay” type of sound of HANGSANG like I did or were you more taken aback by the likes of a funky track like Hope World or Daydream?
 No worries, there’s no real wrong answers here, just good ol’ fashioned preference.